skrshisode/queuingsystem/README.md

 ##### Assumptions/Limitations #####

 * Driver can pickup multiple customers at a time
+* Driver null value sanity has not been done.
+Need to add driver name in order to store it in localstorage and perform proper API calls.
 * Driver triggers dropoff of the customer which is simulated using `setTimeout` function.
 If page is reloaded then it gets cleared and trip will never get completed.